-Summary Report of Combined Assessment Program Reviews at Veterans Health Administration Medical Facilities October 2002 through March 2003
+Summary Report of Combined Assessment Program Reviews at the Veterans Health Administration Medical Facilities October 2002 through June 2003

-- 1. This report summarizes recommendations and suggestions made in reports of Office of Inspector General (OIG) Combined Assessment Program (CAP) reviews at Department of Veterans Affairs (VA) Veterans Health Administration (VHA) medical facilities published during the period October 2002 through March 2003.
+- 1. This report summarizes recommendations and suggestions made in reports of Office of Inspector General (OIG) Combined Assessment Program (CAP) reviews at the Department of Veterans Affairs (VA) Veterans Health Administration (VHA) medical facilities published during the period October 2002 through June 2003.
 CAP reviews evaluate selected medical facility operations, focusing on patient care, quality management (QM), and financial and administrative management controls. - 2.
-During the period covered by this summary report, the OIG published 11 reports for CAP reviews conducted at VHA medical facilities.
-Each of the conditions discussed in this summary report was found at two or more medical facilities.
-We also provided fraud and integrity awareness training for about 3,200 VHA employees, and in specific instances, examined issues or allegations referred to the OIG by employees, patients, Members of Congress, or others. - 3.
-VHA management should ensure that the directors of the Veterans Integrated Services Networks (VISN) and medical centers are advised of the issues identified in this summary report.
+During the period covered by this summary report, the OIG published 18 reports for CAP reviews conducted at VHA medical facilities.
+Each of the issues highlighted in this report resulted from identifying conditions at two or more medical facilities.
+We also provided fraud and integrity awareness training for about 4,300 VHA employees, and in specific instances, examined issues or allegations referred to the OIG by employees, patients, Members of Congress, or others. - 3.
+The Office of the Under Secretary should ensure that all VHA directors and managers are advised of the issues identified in this summary report.
 We may follow up on the issues reported here in future CAP reviews and include new areas of inquiry.

-(originial signed by Michael G. Sullivan for)

-RICHARD J. GRIFFIN
+(original signed by Deputy Inspector General Michael G. Sullivan) RICHARD J. GRIFFIN Inspector General

-Inspector General